xiaoerlaigeid/face-and-Pedestrian-detection-/README.md

 # face-and-Pedestrian-detection-
-small demo show how to use python and opencv library to detect object.
+show how to use python and opencv library to detect object. the project has gui and transfer message by mqtt protocol.